versx/iPhoneController/README.md

 Reboot, grab a screenshot, view latest debug or full logs, remove Pokemon Go or UIC from multiple devices all from Discord.

 ## Commands
+- `list [machine_name]`
+  Retrieve a list of devices from all machines or a specific one.
+- `iosver [machine_name]`
-- `list` - Retrieve a list of all available devices.
+  Retrieve a list of iOS versions running on devices for all machines or a specific one.
+- `screen iPhone1, iPhone2`
-- `screen` - Take a screenshot of specific devices.
+  Take a screenshot of specific devices.
+- `reboot iPhone1,iPhone2`
-- `reboot` - Reboot specific devices.
+  Reboot specific devices.
+- `rm-pogo iPhone1,iPhone2`
-- `rm-pogo` - Removes Pokemon Go from specific devices.
+  Removes Pokemon Go from specific devices.
+- `rm-uic iPhone1, iPhone2`
-- `rm-uic` - Removes UIC from specific devices.
+  Removes UIC from specific devices.
+- `log-clear [machine_name]`
-- `log-clear` - Delete all logs in the Logs folder.
+  Delete all logs in the Logs folder from all machines or a specific one.
+- `log-full iPhone1`
-- `log-full` - Retrieve the latest full log of a device.
+  Retrieve the latest full log of a device.
+- `log-debug iPhone1`
-- `log-debug` - Retrieve the latest debug log of a device.
+  Retrieve the latest debug log of a device.
+- `kill usbmuxd [machine_name]`
-- `kill` - Kill a specific process such as `usbmuxd`.
+  Kill a specific process such as `usbmuxd`.

+**Notes:**
+- *Parameters in brackets `[ ]` are optional*
+- *When specifying device names, spaces between commas is supported. i.e `!reboot iPhone1, iPhone2`*

 ## Installation

 ### Prerequisites:
-- idevicediagnostics
+__idevicediagnostics__
 1. `brew update`
 2. `brew uninstall --ignore-dependencies libimobiledevice`
 3. `brew uninstall --ignore-dependencies usbmuxd`